Pablodubco/unit-4-game/README.md

 ### Setting up the HTML file sections

-* For implementing the game, include [Bootstrap v4](http://getbootstrap.com/docs/4.1/getting-started/introduction/) with the javascript plugins, [jQuery](https://jquery.com/) for dynamic elements, and [Popper.js](https://popper.js.org/) for tooltips (all og them available at the Bootstrap v4 link).
+* For implementing the game, include [Bootstrap v4](http://getbootstrap.com/docs/4.1/getting-started/introduction/) with the javascript plugins, [jQuery](https://jquery.com/) for dynamic elements, and [Popper.js](https://popper.js.org/) for tooltips (all of them available at the Bootstrap v4 link).
 * Next, add the following 12 sections (tags) to your HTML file:
    1. Bootstrap v4 row `<div>` that will contain the characters selection portraits.
    1. Bootstrap v4 row `<div>` that will contain the opponents selection portraits.